Intensive Spanish Language Available Sessions

 - Complete Application

-Choose a 4-week term in January or September.
-You’ll enroll in 1 language course that meets for 60 contact hours/4 credits.
-You may earn a total of 4 credits (up to 60 contact hours).
+You'll enroll in 1 language course at your level of proficiency.
+Language courses meet for 60 contact hours/4 credits.
+You may earn up to a total of 4 credits (60 contact hours) during each 4-week session.

 Beginner Level Course Structure